YeV98/robot-test/README.md

-This is the test reposgit
+This is the test repos
 should be in the second lesson